appventure-nush/nush-link/docs/project-design.md

 Query Arguements:

-- originalURL: The orginal url
+- `originalURL`: The orginal url

-- urlalias: The new alias for redirect.
+- `urlalias`: The new alias for redirect.
 If not specified, a random alias will be returned

 Response

-- originalURL: The orginal url
+- `originalURL`: The orginal url

-- urlalias: The new alias for redirect.
+- `urlalias`: The new alias for redirect.

 `/<urlalias>`